Ahmedalassafy/final-project/README.md

 ## Project idea :

-Choose food based on what you have available or what you want to contain your meal of vegetables, meat and fishes.
+Choose food based on what ingredients you have ,what your meal want to countain like: vegetables, meat and fishes.

 ## Project details :